In 2018 I spent a month living on a Buffalo Ranch in the Canadian Rockies and became friends with a singing cowboy named Leo.

 In 2005 I bought a motorcycle and crashed it – three times.
 I got good at fixing motorcycles.
 Later that year a friend died in a motorcycle crash.
 I sold my bike.

 In 2003 I opened a music production studio and arts space in Seattle, where I got to work with incredibly talented people and some incredibly dangerous ones.
-Many went on to find great success, including wins at the Oscars and Grammys.

 I studied music production in college and promoted hip hop shows.
 I also played keys and rapped in a live hip hop band based out of Bellingham, WA.